Helitt Líneas Aéreas: History

-The airline was founded in 2009 with three million Euros and began operations on November 21, 2011, with its inaugural route flying between Málaga and Melilla.
+The airline was founded in 2009 and began operations on November 21, 2011, with its inaugural route flying between Málaga and Melilla.
 A week later, Helitt began operating a route connecting Melilla to Barcelona.
 On December 2, 2011, Helitt began flying from Melilla to Madrid, and on December 21, 2011, it launched its Málaga to Madrid route.

-The first new route of 2012, from Barcelona to San Sebastián, was launched on January 3, which was followed on January 20 by Madrid - San Sebastián.
+The first new route of 2012, from Barcelona to San Sebastián, was launched on January 3, which was followed on January 20 by a Madrid - San Sebastián route.
 On March 24, Helitt began flying to Nador from Málaga and Palma de Mallorca.
 March 25 saw the creation of new routes to Badajoz, thus making Helitt the airport's sole carrier, connecting Badajoz to Madrid, Barcelona, and Málaga.

 In late 2012, due to a lack of management and internal economic crisis, the airline suspended all scheduled flights; in February 2013, it cancelled all remaining scheduled flights, becoming a full-charter airline.
 As a charter and ACMI operator, Helitt operated under numerous ACMI contracts for other airlines, including Croatian Airlines, B&H Airlines, Darwin Airline, and Royal Air Maroc.

 In October 2014, Helitt filed for bankruptcy and ceased all remaining operations.